- Previous 0/6049

 N. Strudwick, Masterpieces of Ancient Egypt, London 2006, pp. 152-3.Strudwick N 2006

 This uninscribed bust of a king wearing the nemes headdress has always been identified as Amenhotep III from its style and the fact that it was found in the area of his temple by Belzoni.
 Like Big Number EA 5, it is probably not one of the later products of the reign.
 The bust has been recently identified as one of the upper parts of a pair statue of Amenhotep III and queen Tiye, the lower part of which has now been re-erected in Merenptah's mortuary temple.
 Merenptah reused many blocks and statues from Amenhotep III's temple, which must have been in a state of decay a century and a half after the death of its founder.

 Ancient Egypt & Sudan

-- BS.30 (Also so numbered in Budge, Sculpture Guide; still on object)
+- BS.30 (Birch Slip Number also used as registration number in Budge, Sculpture Guide’; still on object)

 If you’ve noticed a mistake or have any further information about this object, please email: email@example.com

 British Museum collection data is also available in the W3C open data standard, RDF, allowing it to join and relate to a growing body of linked data published by organisations around the world.